Antimicrobial Resistance (TPAMR)

 IMPORTANT: The mentor’s current NIH Biosketch or Other Support document, which includes current award amounts and percent efforts, must accompany this support letter.

-Support letter must include a statement that clearly describes how the co-mentor’s involvement with this project will complement the applicant’s interdisciplinary research training experience.
+Each support letter must include a statement that clearly describes how each co-mentor’s involvement with this project will complement the applicant’s interdisciplinary research training experience.
 Describe the specific role the co-mentor will play in the proposed research.

 Items needed from trainee applicant: